RafalBednarz/gprc/grpc_in_java.md

 3. Addition of another field is also backward compatible - client with old version will just ignore message with unknown index.

+As you can see it is hard to break proto3 backward compatibility.
+The general rules while changing proto files definitions is:

+1. Do not change tags for the field messages

+2. Do not reuse tags for the field messages, i.e do not intoduce new messages in a place of removed ones

 ## Using gRPC in Java
 As noted before, gRPC is always contract-first and in each language we get the code generated based on a proto contract.
-I wanted to stress two main features of Java generated code:
+I would like to stress two main features of Java generated code:
 - It's messages are used using Builder pattern and are once build are immutable
 - It's (almost) impossible to get NullPointerException which manipulating protobuf objects.